• Sign In

 October 5, 2026 – (tentative) Cat Toy, Blue Quill Angler – Cat is one of Colorado’s most sought-after guides and innovative fly tiers.
 She will talk about her favorite patterns and waters.

-June 4 – South Slope Recreation Area (Day Trip)
+Thursday, July 23 – South Slope Recreation Area

 Trip Details: